Yvand/azd-functions-spfx-custom-api/spfx-solution/README.md

 + [Node.js 18](https://www.nodejs.org/)

-## Things to know
+## How-to use the project

+> [!IMPORTANT]
-The only hardcoded setting is the Entra ID app registration name, in [`config/package-solution.json`](config/package-solution.json#L38).
+> The only hardcoded setting is the Entra ID app registration name, in [`config/package-solution.json`](config/package-solution.json#L38).
 It is set to `azd-function-spfx-custom-api` and it must match the app registration's name in Entra ID.
 This setting is also reflected in the [`main.parameters.json`](../azure-function-app/infra/main.parameters.json#L19) of the [function app project](../azure-function-app).

-## Minimal Path to Awesome

 1. Clone the GitHub repository and change to the the SPFx solution folder: